Evidence Level

 60 patients with confirmed influenza.

 Recovery was an average of 4 days earlier in elderberry group vs placebo.
 Significant reductions in fever, headache, muscle aches, nasal congestion, and cough.
-CRITICAL CAVEAT: small trial (n=60), conducted by Israeli investigators with industry connection to Sambucol®.
+Critical caveat: small trial (n=60), conducted by Israeli investigators with industry connection to Sambucol®.
 Larger independent replication has been limited.
 The 4-day recovery improvement is impressive but should be tempered by trial size and subsequent mixed evidence.
 Modern flu antivirals (oseltamivir) provide ~1-day reduction — comparable elderberry effects would be remarkable but require confirmation.

 Side effects and drug interactions